bearpaw/pytorch-pose/README.md

 ## Usage
 Run the following command in terminal to train a single stack of hourglass network on the MPII human pose dataset.
 ```
-CUDA_VISIBLE_DEVICES=0 python example/mpii.py -a hg1 -j 4 -b 12 --checkpoint checkpoint/mpii/hg1
+CUDA_VISIBLE_DEVICES=0 python example/mpii.py -a hg1 --checkpoint checkpoint/mpii/hg1 -j 4
 ```
+Here,
-Here, `CUDA_VISIBLE_DEVICES=0` identifies the GPU devices you want to use.
-For example, use `CUDA_VISIBLE_DEVICES=0,1` if you want to use two GPUs with ID `0` and `1`. `-j` specifies how many workers you want to use for data loading. `-b` specifies the size of the minibatch.
+* `CUDA_VISIBLE_DEVICES=0` identifies the GPU devices you want to use.
+For example, use `CUDA_VISIBLE_DEVICES=0,1` if you want to use two GPUs with ID `0` and `1`.
+* `-j` specifies how many workers you want to use for data loading.
+* `--checkpoint` specifies where you want to save the models, the log and the predictions to.

 Please refer to the `example/mpii.py` for the supported options/arguments.

 ## To Do List
 Supported dataset